X4BNet/x4b-status/content/issues/2025-08-12-recaptcha-depreciation.md

   - WEB
 severity: notice
 ---
 We are depreciating Recaptcha & recaptcha fallback for validation pages.
-Currently recaptcha is in use for less than 0.01% of all verification page requests so far in 2025 and with the exception of an attack utilizing a captcha solver was similarly represented in 2024.
+Currently recaptcha is in use for less than 0.01% of all verification page requests so far in 2025 and with the exception of an attack utilizing a captcha solver (a growing risk that will be mitigated by removal) was similarly represented in 2024.

 If any customer requires a no-javascript verification page they may contact us and we will see what we can do, however its our current belief given the analytics gathered from user agents and usage of the default PoW verification system that this is below a significant number.